-The impact of the assimilation of HFR (High-Frequency Radar) observations in a high-resolution regional model is evaluated, focusing on the improvement of the mesoscale dynamics.
-The study area is the Ibiza Channel, located in the Western Mediterranean Sea.
+Abstract.
+The impact of the assimilation of HFR (highfrequency radar) observations in a high-resolution regional model is evaluated, focusing on the improvement of the mesoscale dynamics.
+The study area is the Ibiza Channel, located in the western Mediterranean Sea.
 The resulting fields are tested against trajectories from 13 drifters.
 Six different assimilation experiments are compared to a control run (no assimilation).
-The experiments consists in assimilating (i) Sea surface temperature, sea level anomaly and Argo profiles (generic observation dataset); the generic observation dataset plus (ii) HFR total velocities and (iii) HFR radial velocities.
-Moreover, for each dataset two different initialization methods are assessed: a) restarting directly from the analysis after the assimilation or b) using an intermediate initialization step applying a strong nudging towards the analysis fields.
-The experiments assimilating generic observations plus HFR total velocities with the direct restart provides the best results, improving reducing by 53% the average separation distance between drifters and virtual particles after the first 48 hours of simulation in comparison to the control run.
-When using the nudging initialization step, the best results are found when assimilating HFR radial velocities, with a reduction of the mean separation distance by around 48%.
-Results show that the integration of HFR observations in the the data assimilation system enhances the prediction of surface currents inside the capability of the Ensemble Optimal Interpolation data-assimilative system to correct surface currents not only inside but also beyond the HFR coverage area area covered by both antennas, while not degrading the correction achieved thanks to the assimilation of generic data sources beyond it.
+The experiments consist of assimilating (i) sea surface temperature, sea level anomaly, and Argo profiles (generic observation dataset); the generic observation dataset plus (ii) HFR total velocities and (iii) HFR radial velocities.
+Moreover, for each dataset, two different initialization methods are assessed: (a) restarting directly from the analysis after the assimilation or (b) using an intermediate initialization step applying a strong nudging towards the analysis fields.
+The experiments assimilating generic observations plus HFR total velocities with the direct restart provide the best results, reducing by 53 % the average separation distance between drifters and virtual particles after the first 48 h of simulation in comparison to the control run.
+When using the nudging initialization step, the best results are found when assimilating HFR radial velocities with a reduction of the mean separation distance by around 48 %.
+Results show that the integration of HFR observations in the data assimilation system enhances the prediction of surface currents inside the area covered by both antennas, while not degrading the correction achieved thanks to the assimilation of generic data sources beyond it.
 The assimilation of radial observations benefits from the smoothing effect associated with the application of the intermediate nudging step.